 - Only carry as much cash, that you plan to spend on the day.

 - Always close your bags and keep them next to you or in front of you.

 - Never write your PIN code on your bank card holder.

 If you catch the thief, loudly ask for help immediately.
 Don’t let the thief run away, if possible, keep him there and call the police (call 112).
 The louder you are, the more attention you will gain.
 The thief doesn’t want to be recognized, so people can describe how he looks, so he will try to run.

 If you realize what happened too late, immediately reconstruct the events leading up to it and report it to the authorities.

 What’s the story with other cities in Hungary?

 Other Hungarian cities also have good public safety.
-From the table below, you will see that only Győr beats Budapest in number of crimes.
-Debrecen, Szeged, Sopron, Veszprém all have great public safety.
+From the table below, you will see that only Győr beats Budapest in the number of crimes.
+Debrecen, Szeged, Sopron, and Veszprém all have good public safety.